+The course format and interactive style require students to practice self-directed learning.

 Preparation.
-The remote, online format requires students to practice self-directed learning.
-Students are expected to be well prepared to engage.
+Students are expected to do advance readings and be well prepared to engage.
 Each student is assumed to bring perspectives, knowledge, and experience that are of value to exploring course topics.
-While all relevant course materials are posted on eClass, you may wish to keep notes to reinforce your learning.
+While all course materials are posted on eClass, you may wish to keep notes to reinforce your learning.
 On average, you should expect 3-6 hours per class for pre-reading and assignments.

 Participation.
-This course works best when students attend online sessions in their entirety, listen actively, volunteer questions, and engage in group discussions.
+Students are expected to multi-task across diverse streams of thought (theory) and activity (practice).
+The course works best when students attend classes in their entirety, listen actively, volunteer questions, and engage in plenary/group discussions.
 Everyone is encouraged to contribute and communicate respectfully in a secure environment, consistent with the Code of Student Rights & Responsibilities | Office of Student Community Relations | York University and General Academic Policies (pages 9-10).
-A complete list of policies can be found at Secretariat Policies (yorku.ca).
+A complete list of policies can be found at Secretariat Policies.